 For the final word, I contacted Rachel Saunders, proprietress of Blue Chair Fruit and maker of jam that the Bay Area is raving about.
 Rachel herself makes all of Blue Chair’s small-batch preserves in unlined copper kettles — and she had the clearest, most practical answer to my question:

 The key to using a copper pan is to put only the jam mixture in it — put the fruit in the pan only after it has been combined with sugar.
 Putting fruit in the pan on its own will cause the fruit to react with the copper and can be dangerous.
 I have made thousands of jars in our copper pans, and the results are excellent.
 The high concentration of sugar in the mixture prevents toxicity.

 So there you go.
 Sugar prevents the acidic reaction.
 That’s why you should never prepare or macerate your fruit in unlined copper.
 Use glass or ceramic instead.

 The truth about copper was good news and bad news for me.
 Good, because I can use my new copper pan for lots of preserves.
 Bad, because some won’t work.

 I sometimes make jam with Pomona’s Pectin — a citrus-based pectin that allows you to dramatically cut the sugar in a recipe.
 The catch is that you add the sugar to the mixture very late.
 You prep and boil the fruit well before you add the sweet stuff — exactly what you don’t want to do with a copper pan.
 Boo.
 I still needed a pan I could use with my Pomona’s recipes.
-Soon, I’ll post what I learned about good alternatives to copper and share information about the non-copper pan I chose, but I’ll wrap up here with some more information for folks who want to ride the copper train.
+For that, I chose the Demeyere 10.6 Quart Maslin pan — stainless steel with a heavy bottom — which I’ve happily used for many years.

 How to Care for a Copper Pan